sortecoevo/sortee/content/awards.md

 **Application materials:**

 (i) A letter (maximum 500 words) describing why you are deserving of this award, and referring to evidence and examples (accessible to adjudicators through URLs / DOIs) of how your publication and the work that went into it exemplifies Open Science best practices and the promotion of Open Science.
-(ii) An up-to-date resumé (maximum 2 pages as a .pdf) (iii) A list with explanations of open science contributions
+(ii) An up-to-date resumé (maximum 2 pages as a PDF).
+(iii) A list with explanations of open science contributions

 &nbsp;
 &nbsp;